josh-hernandez-exe/buzz-board/README.md

 	- Multiple teams can be sent in an operation
 		+ A set operation for multiple teams is broken down into several additions and subtractions
 	- The set operation now changes the scaleFactor to `1.0`

+### Version 2.1.0
+* The scoreboard page is configurable inside of the `config.json`.
+The `example_config.json` should be updated showing how.
+	- The poll period (how often the scoreboard makes a `GET` request to the server for new info) is configurable.
+	- The refresh threshold can be configurable.
+The scoreboard tracks the number of times it has made requests to the server, when the count exceeds the threshold, the page is refreshed.
+This is normally an issue when the page is viewed on a mobile browser.